Das Deutsche Alphabet, German Letters

 German alphabet i.e. das Deutsche Alphabet Lecture is very important especially for those who are new to learning German, it should be studied carefully.
 In addition, the differences between the German alphabet and the Turkish alphabet should be well known.

 In the meantime, we will see the pronunciations that come together with some German letters, We will see letters in German that are not in Turkish, and letters in Turkish that are not in German., we will reinforce what we have told with examples and finally we will finish our topic with the German alphabet subject test.

 Time to leave German Alphabet: Min 20 Minutes

 For who: Primary and secondary education students, 9.
 Class Students, Beginners in German

-After carefully reviewing your German alphabet, we recommend that you solve the mini-test at the end of your position.
-Now let's start by examining the German alphabet by giving our headings.
+After carefully examining our topic called German alphabet, we recommend that you solve the mini test at the end of our topic.
+Now, let's start to examine the German alphabet by giving our subject headings.

 GERMAN ALPHABET (DAS DEUTSCHE ALPHABET)